formalabstracts/formalabstracts/instructions.md

 * When `n = 2`, well you get the point.

 **Currently we are at `n = 1`**.
 Among other things this means that the maintainers themselves **do not push directly**.
-Such a policy helps other be aware of changes to the repository and generally encourages cooperation.
+Such a policy helps everyone be aware of changes to the repository and generally encourages cooperation.